ARM-software/armnn/BuildGuideCrossCompilation.md

 #### <a name="introduction">Introduction</a>
 These are the step by step instructions on Cross-Compiling ArmNN under an x86_64 system to target an Arm64 system.
 This build flow has been tested with Ubuntu 16.04.
-The instructions show how to build the ArmNN core library and the Boost, Protobuf, Caffe and Compute Libraries necessary for compilation.
+The instructions show how to build the ArmNN core library and the Boost, Protobuf, Caffe, Tensorflow, Tflite, Flatbuffer and Compute Libraries necessary for compilation.

 #### <a name="installCCT">Cross-compiling ToolChain</a>
 * Install the standard cross-compilation libraries for arm64: